 - Titanium: Titanium seems to be the most "implant friendly" metal if you're getting a surface bar.
 "We recommend the bases to be implant grade titanium and the ends can be implant grade titanium, solid (never plated) gold or platinum," says Ellis.

-- Surgical steel: Often used in other piercings, this metal is hypoallergenic, and so is niobium.
+- Stainless steel: Often used in other piercings, this metal is hypoallergenic, and so is niobium.
 Givens cautions to "always avoid nickel," no matter what metal you choose, as its a common allergen.

 - Gold: This is an option, too, but make sure it's of good quality.
 Gold higher than 18-karat isn't as durable as 14-karat gold.
 "The visible jewelry can be simple metallic, solitaire gemstones, or stunning decorations for these piercings," notes Ellis.